MichaelpHann/MS3-Project/README.md

 * View [Create App](https://github.com/MichaelpHann/MS3-Project/blob/master/static/README-imgs/1%20H-Create-App.png)
 5. Click the **Create app** button.

-#### Deploying an app on Heroku
+###### Connect to GitHub Repository
 1. Upon creating an app, the user will be brought automatically to the **Deploy** tab in the app.
 2. In the **Deployment Method** section, select **GitHub**, after which a **Connect to GitHub section will appear immediately below.
 * View [Deployment Method](https://github.com/MichaelpHann/MS3-Project/blob/master/static/README-imgs/2%20H-Deploy-Method.png)
 3. Search for the relevant GitHub repo using the **Search** functionality.
 4. Click **Connect**
 * View [Connect to GitHub](https://github.com/MichaelpHann/MS3-Project/blob/master/static/README-imgs/3%20H-Connect-GH.png)

+###### Setting Environment Variables
-5. The app uses configuration settings for MongoDB and secret keys for session cookies, both of which Heroku requires to enable the app to function correctly.
-For this, Configuration Variables or Config Vars need to be set in Heroku.
+5. This project has been built with environment variable stored in a hidden env.py file.
+To enable Heroku to securely read these variables, Configuration Variables or Config Vars need to be set (in Heroku).
 6. Within the **Settings** tab, under the Config Vars section, select **Reveal Config Vars**.
 * View [Config Vars](https://github.com/MichaelpHann/MS3-Project/blob/master/static/README-imgs/4%20H-Config-Vars.png)
 7. A form to input Key-Value pairs that are necessary to connect to the app will be displayed.
+The key value pairs, as stored in the env.py file and shown below should be added here.

 KEY  |  VALUE
 -----|-------